 - Hire an Accountant and a Business Lawyer: Before you purchase a business, you should hire an accountant to review the financials of the business and have the paperwork related to the sale drafted by an experienced attorney.

 - Purchase Assets: In some circumstances, you should make sure that you're purchasing the assets of the business and not the business itself.
 Purchasing the assets instead of the business will both lower your tax burden and protect you from the remaining liabilities of the business.

 - Research Payroll and Sales Taxes: Don't agree to a sale until you learn about the business's outstanding taxes.
 In some circumstances, you can be responsible for the remaining payroll and sales taxes of the business, even if you are only purchasing its assets.

 If you need help with a deposit when buying a business, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.